pguti778/testinginjava/readme.md

 **/*TestCase.java
 ```

-Pay attention to the `**` at the beginning: it means that Test classes can be anywhere !! 😮 In this project, you can look at the MainServiceTest
+Pay attention to the `**` at the beginning: it means that Test classes can be anywhere !! 😮 In this project, you can look at the MainServiceTest.

 ## Writing tests

-Every method with the `@Test` annotation under `src/test/java` (*) directory is executed as a test by maven and considers as such by your IDE.
+Every method with the `@Test` annotation under `src/test/java` (*) directory is executed as a test by maven and is consider as such by your IDE.

 > (*) As said before, place your tests in `src/test/java`